Docklands Light Railway extension to Thamesmead: Route and stations

-As of February 2024, the proposed route of DLR extension diverges from the Beckton branch just after Gallions Reach, turning east to pass by Beckton DLR depot before Beckton Riverside station in Beckton.
-The route then continues southeast, crossing the river before arriving at a planned Thamesmead Central.
-The OAPF consultation also noted that the line could be extended in the future to Belvedere, Abbey Wood or elsewhere in Bexley in the future, via two other stations.
+As of February 2024, the proposed route of the DLR extension would diverge off the Beckton branch just after Gallions Reach, turning east to pass around Beckton Depot before Beckton Riverside station in Beckton.
+The route would then continue to head southeast, tunnelling under the river before arriving at Thamesmead station.
+The 2024 consultation noted that the line could, in the future, be extended further to Belvedere or elsewhere in the London Borough of Bexley in the future.